datarootsio/ml-skeleton-py/HOWTO.md

 of textual content and visualizations.

-## Dockerization
+## Docker

 Currently you can find two docker files within the project root.
 1. `Dockerfile.jupyter` builds an image for running notebooks.
-2. `Dockerfile.api` builds an image for starting API endpoint.
-When building image,
+2. `Dockerfile.api` builds an image for starting an API endpoint.
-initial model will be trained and included in image definition.
-You can build image using following command:
-`docker build -t your_tag -f Dockerfile.api .`, and run as `docker run -d -p 5000:5000 your_tag`.
-After this, requests are accepted on localhost, port 5000.
+3. `Dockerfile.test` builds an image to run all tests in (`make test`).

-Finally, you can start both services using `docker-compose`:
+Finally, you can start all services using `docker-compose`:
-for example `docker-compose up jupyter` and `docker-compose up api`.
+for example `docker-compose up jupyter`, `docker-compose up api` or `docker-compose up test`.

 ## Best practices for development